Feujio/alx-system_engineering-devops/0x00-shell_basics/README.md

 > 1. display all the current directory contents, including hidden files
 > End

+## Task 5.
+I love numbers

+### The problem

+Display current directory contents:
+* in Long format
+* with user and group IDs displayed numerically
+* and hidden files (starting with .)
+* the name of the group that owns the file,
+* Date and time of the file's last modification,
+* name of the file.

+### Concepts

+* No new concepts

+### pseudocode & Flowchart

+> Begin
+> 1. display all the cited components of the file's content.
+> End

 ## Contributing

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".